Generic Name: apomorphine (a poe MOR feen)

 Apomorphine can cause severe nausea and vomiting.
 To prevent these symptoms, you may be given anti-nausea medication to start taking a few days before you start using apomorphine.
 Keep taking the anti-nausea medicine throughout your treatment with apomorphine.

 Do not take any anti-nausea medicine without first asking your doctor.
-Some medicines used to treat or prevent nausea and vomiting can make your Parkinson's symptoms worse.
+Some anti-nausea medicines can increase certain side effects of apomorphine, or can make your Parkinson's symptoms worse.

 Measuring your apomorphine dose correctly is extremely important.
 When you use an injection pen with apomorphine, the medicine is measured in milliliters (mL) marked on the pen.
 However, your prescribed dose may be in milligrams (mg).
 One milligram, or 1 mg, of apomorphine is equal to 0.1 mL marked on the injection pen.